wavefrontHQ/docs/pages/doc/alerts_manage.md

 <tr>
 <td>
 <strong>Conditions</strong><br><br>
 In this section you can fine-tune the alert condition and test the condition.
-See <a href="alerts_manage.html#step-2-specify-thresholds-and-severities">Specify Thresholds and Severities</a> for details on each option.
 <ul>
 <li>Change the alert threshold or thresholds and severity. </li>
 <li>Change the Trigger Window and Resolve Window. </li>
 <li>Change the Checking Frequency and Evaluation Strategy. </li>
 </ul>
+See <a href="alerts_manage.html#step-2-specify-thresholds-and-severities">Specify Thresholds and Severities</a> for details on each option.
 </td>
 <td markdown="span">![Screenshot of a few Conditions options.
 Details are under Create Alert.](images/edit_alert_conditions.png) </td></tr>
 <tr>
 <td>
 <strong>Recipients</strong><br><br>
-In this section you can view, change, or add alert recipients.
+In this section you can view, change, or add recipients of alert notifications.
 <ul>
 <li>Specify one or more recipient for each severity (unless the alert query returns 0 or 1).</li>
 <li>You can specify an email address or an alert target that has already been created. </li>
-<li>Notifications for each severity are sent to the recipients of that severity and lower. </li>
+<li>Notifications for each severity are sent to the recipients of that severity and higher. </li>
 <li>As a result, you cannot specify a recipient for multiple severities.
 Most likely, the recipient already receives the notification because, for example, when an alert notification is sent at the SEVERE level, it also goes to all recipients at lower levels.</li>
 </ul>
 </td>